curioyang/ship_detection/README.md

 The code in the experiment is based on Detectron.
-If you want to run this experiment, you need to download Detectron and replace ‘configs/12_2017_baselines/e2e_mask_rcnn_R-50-FPN_1x.yaml’、‘detectron/datasets/dataset_catalog.py’ with same file by us.
+If you want to run this experiment, you need to download Detectron'https://github.com/facebookresearch/Detectron' and replace ‘configs/12_2017_baselines/e2e_mask_rcnn_R-50-FPN_1x.yaml’、‘detectron/datasets/dataset_catalog.py’ with same file by us.

 # Detectron